Epigenetics Boot Camp: June 21-22, 2018

 Learn more about each instructor here.

-Cancellations: Cancellation notices must be received in writing by 1) May 31, 2017 for the June EBC1 and 2) August 11, 2017 for the August EBC2 to receive a full refund.
+Cancellations: Cancellation notices must be received in writing by May 21, 2018 in order to receive a full refund.
 Due to workshop capacity, we regret that we are unable to refund fees for cancellations after these dates.
 Please email your cancellation notice to Columbia.EBC@gmail.com.

 Want updates on new Boot Camp details or registration deadlines?
 Subscribe here.

 The Epigenetics Boot Camp is hosted by Columbia University's Department of Environmental Health Sciences in the Mailman School of Public Health with additional support from Illumina, Inc.